SujelRam/Hackathon-project/README.md

 - **Deployment**: Runs as a local Streamlit app, with potential for cloud deployment (e.g., via Streamlit Cloud or Heroku)

 ## Prototype
-The current prototype is a fully functional Streamlit web application that serves as a proof-of-concept for HoloLearn.
+The current prototype is a fully functional Streamlit web application that serves as a proof-of-concept for HoloLearn.Link : https://hololearn.streamlit.app/
 It includes:
 - A YouTube-like header with a search bar for topic exploration.
 - A gallery of educational demos (e.g., Human Heart, Cell Structure, Solar System, DNA Structure).
 - An upload feature for users to provide their own MP4/WebM videos.